DimitriGilbert/LiteChat/README.md

 *   **True Privacy:** Unlike many cloud-based solutions, LiteChat is **100% client-side**.
 Your data stays with you.
 Period.
 Interact directly with AI providers like OpenAI, Google Gemini, OpenRouter, or your self-hosted Ollama/LM Studio instances without intermediaries.
 *   **Blazing Fast:** Experience a fluid, responsive interface thanks to a lightweight design and efficient state management.
 No server lag, just smooth conversation flow.
-*   **Organize Your Thoughts:** Structure your chats with **Projects**.
-Group related conversations, set project-specific instructions or models, and keep your workspace tidy.
+*   **Organize Your Thoughts (Projects):** Structure your chats with **Projects**.
+Create nested folders, group related conversations, set project-specific instructions or models (which inherit from parents or global defaults), and keep your workspace tidy.
+Each project gets its own dedicated Virtual File System.
 *   **Integrated File Management (VFS):** Go beyond simple text prompts.
-LiteChat features a built-in **Virtual File System**.
+LiteChat features a built-in **Virtual File System** linked to your projects (or a shared space for non-project chats).
 Upload files, create folders, and manage assets directly within the interface.
 Provide files as context to your AI, keeping relevant documents alongside your conversations.
 *   **Git Powered:** The VFS isn't just for storage; it's **Git-enabled**.
 Initialize repositories within VFS folders, clone remote repos (like codebases or notes), commit your changes, pull updates, and push – all from within LiteChat.
 Perfect for AI-assisted coding, documentation, or version-controlled notes.
-*   **Sync Conversations with Git:** Keep your conversations backed up and synchronized across devices by linking them to specific Git repositories.
+*   **Sync Conversations with Git:** Keep your conversations backed up and synchronized across devices by linking them to specific Git repositories configured in settings.
 Your chat history becomes part of your version-controlled workflow.
+*   **AI Tool Calling:** Extend the AI's capabilities by registering custom tools (via Mods).
+Enable specific tools per conversation, allowing the AI to interact with external APIs, perform calculations, access VFS files, or execute custom logic.
+Tool calls and results are clearly displayed within the chat history.
-*   **Endlessly Extendable:** LiteChat is built on a **modular, event-driven architecture**.
+*   **Endlessly Extendable (Mods):** LiteChat is built on a **modular, event-driven architecture**.
 This means you (or the community) can easily create **Mods** to:
-    *   Add new UI elements and controls.
+    *   Add new UI elements and controls (`PromptControl`, `ChatControl`).
-    *   Integrate custom tools for the AI to use.
+    *   Integrate custom tools for the AI to use (`registerTool`).
-    *   Modify AI behavior with middleware.
+    *   Modify AI behavior with middleware (`addMiddleware`).
-    *   Listen to events and trigger custom workflows.
+    *   Listen to application events and trigger custom workflows (`on`).
-    *   Add new settings tabs.
+    *   Add new settings tabs (`registerSettingsTab`).
     *   ...and much more!

 LiteChat is for anyone who values privacy, wants fine-grained control over their AI interactions, and loves to tinker and customize their tools.
 It's your personal AI workbench.